EvgeniyJeka/Creditto/README.md

     bid_interest: the interest asked by the lender
     status: current bid status (see statuses list below)
     target_offer: the offer that current bid seeks to match
-    sum: bid sum - taken from the offer by default
     partial_only: an optional flag (T.B.D.)
     partial_sum: an option (T.B.D.)